Bappa-Kamba/ed-tech/README.md

 ```bash
 php artisan db:seed
 ```
-**Note**: Multiple accounts including admin@ed-tech.com and student@ed-tech.com, along others with random names and email addresses will be available upon seeding.
+**Note**: Multiple accounts including admin@ed-tech.com and student@ed-tech.com, alongside others with random names and email addresses will be available upon seeding.
 Use the admin account in order to create lessons.
 'password' is the passkey for both accounts.

 🏃 Running the Application